Luckas10/Sistema-de-venda-de-ingressos/README.md

-# Ticket System
+# 🎟 Ticket System

-**Ticket System** is a basic project developed as part of the Object-Oriented Programming (OOP) course at [school name].
+**Ticket System** is a basic project developed as part of the Object-Oriented Programming (OOP) course at IFRN - Campus Caicó.
 The system simulates a ticket sales system for a cinema, allowing users to choose movies, buy tickets, and view information about their purchases.

 ## Key Features